 History of Results

 Over recent years, this activity has implemented multiple processes and strategies that continue to improve DEPC programs and strengthened the agency’s infrastructure.
 Evidence-based/evidence-informed implementation support has led to increases both in the number and quality of research-driven approaches in our region.
-As a primary driver of innovation, the activity has supported the implementation of Raising a Reader, Dolly Parton Imagination Library, Farm to Early Education and Reach Out and Read.
+As a primary driver of innovation, this activity has supported the implementation of Raising a Reader, Dolly Parton Imagination Library, Farm to Early Education and Reach Out and Read.
 Additional evidence-informed practices have been incorporated into other partnership innovations including the early childhood obesity initiative, Healthy Kids Collaborative, as well as early childhood transition activities within two local school systems.

 Cash/In-Kind Contributions Plan: